sboysel/sboysel.github.io/content/projects/index.md

 ### No Free Lunch For Programmers: Digital Supply Chains and the Economics of Software Dependency Management

-Developers of software projects can leverage the functionality of existing open source projects.
+**Abstract:** Developers of software projects can leverage the functionality of existing open source projects.
 This practice can potentially lower the cost of development albeit at the inherent risk of relying on external components.
 A "downstream" project maintainer can choose to "import" elements of an "upstream" project to outsource functionality, but is uncertain how future changes in this dependency project may expose her own project to software faults or vulnerabilities.
 Software dependency networks therefore represent a "digital supply chain", an ecosystem of interdependent public goods that confer an intricate set of both positive and negative externalities for project maintainers and end users.
 Focusing on microeconomic fundamentals of the dependency management problem faced by the risk averse project maintainer, we use both reduced form and structural approaches to study how dependency networks create value, what forces shape their formation, and how individual behavior can influence the robustness of equilibrium network structure.
 We use a sample of open source software projects from the Node.js JavaScript packaging ecosystem for which contribution and dependency formation decisions are observed in real-time.
 Finally, we consider several policy interventions that can improve equilibrium welfare.
 In particular, we find that removing less that 1% of core projects can reduce aggregate project quality by more than 5% for the remaining peers. [[working paper]](https://drive.google.com/file/d/1UUlCrP2HZZWlUxa1CzBcGtupfELCBWfk/view?usp=sharing) [[slides]](https://drive.google.com/file/d/1JDVLZH0VWRDYpDQYo22yxNlHXJeCnNld/view?usp=sharing)